solidc0re/solidcore-scripts/README.md

 - add mitigations check
 - review and potentially implement chronyd (NTP) [improvements](https://chrony-project.org/faq.html#_how_can_i_make_the_system_clock_more_secure)
 - `/etc/security/access.conf` test disallowing console logins to non-wheel users
+- further harden SSHD in case someone activates it

 For the next release:
 - [x] create testing branch for the sake of your sanity and mine